ariftoteles/Telecom-Customer-Churn/README.md

 - Training models use the Imbalance dataset
 - Training model use a balance dataset (Under Sample)
-- Training model use a dataset balance (Random Over Sample)
+- Training model use a balance dataset (Random Over Sample)
-- Training model use dataset balance (SMOTE)
+- Training model use a balance dataset (SMOTE)

 Best Model: